18F/join.tts.gsa.gov/pages/hiring-process.md

 ### Security Clearance Documents

 All government positions require background checks.
 Most roles at TTS require a public trust position clearance, which may be more thorough than most private-sector background checks.
-The GSA HR will guide you through the process.
+GSA HR will guide you through the process.